dream-horizon-org/raven-panel/docs/docs/journeys/creating-journey.md

 Give your journey a clear, descriptive name that helps you identify it later.

 **Examples:**
-- "Welcome New Users"
+- Welcome New Users
-- "Re-engage Inactive Users"
+- Re-engage Inactive Users
-- "E-Commerce Checkout Flow"
+- E-Commerce Checkout Flow
-- "Feature Discovery Tooltip"
+- Feature Discovery Tooltip

 **Best Practices:**
 - Use descriptive names that indicate the journey's purpose